xpqx/xpqx/README.md

---> Account restored.
+--> *Account restored.
 Update in progress.
+Some data on the account is damaged or lost.
+Currently trying to restore as much as possible.*

 - LinkedIn: https://www.linkedin.com/in/ed-orejel/
 - Blog: https://edorejel.blogspot.com/
 - Read this: https://edorejel.blogspot.com/p/quick-note-ii-on-github.html